adetoye-dev/books-library-app/README.md

 1. Node.js: Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 It is used for building scalable network applications and is particularly well-suited for building server-side web applications.
 Get started with node [here](https://nodejs.org/en/docs/guides/getting-started-guide)

 2. Express: Express is a fast and lightweight web application framework for Node.js.
-It provides a robust set of features for building web and mobile applications.
+It provides a robust set of features for building web and mobile applications.Learn expressjs, write your first "Hello World" script express [here](https://expressjs.com/en/starter/hello-world.html)

 3. MongoDB: MongoDB is a popular NoSQL database that stores data in flexible, JSON-like documents.
-It is particularly well-suited for use with Node.js and offers great scalability and performance.
+It is particularly well-suited for use with Node.js and offers great scalability and performance.[Learn more](https://docs.mongodb.com/)

 5. Mongoose: Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js.
 It provides a higher level of abstraction than the MongoDB driver, making it easier to work with MongoDB data in Node.js.